machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 - you can access them on any device
 - you use them by simply chatting

-It's perfect for the lightweight apps that has once prospered on the mobile devices.
+It's perfect for the lightweight apps that have once prospered on mobile devices.

 <video height={400} autoplay="autoplay" loop inline muted>
   <source src={require("./assets/pomo-example.mp4").default} type="video/mp4" />